tidymodels/broom/tests/testthat/_snaps/ergm.md

     Code
       tde <- tidy(gest, conf.int = TRUE, exponentiate = TRUE)
     Condition
-      Warning in `tidy.ergm()`:
+      Warning:
-      Exponentiating but model didn't use log or logit link.
+      Coefficients will be exponentiated, but the model didn't use a `log` or `logit` link.

 ---

     Code
       td2 <- tidy(gest2, conf.int = TRUE, exponentiate = TRUE)
     Condition
-      Warning in `tidy.ergm()`:
+      Warning:
-      Exponentiating but model didn't use log or logit link.
+      Coefficients will be exponentiated, but the model didn't use a `log` or `logit` link.

 # glance.ergm